wigahluk/play-webpack/README.md

 If you use `ctrl + D` to stop the process, this will only stop SBT and Play! server and you will need to terminate the Webpack server manually.
 One way to do this is: locate the process with `ps -x | grep webpack` and then `kill -9 [processNumber]` using the number refunded by the previous command.

+Some times you'll need to restart Webpack server, if you don't want to restart both servers, you can kill your Webpack process manually and start it again using: `npm start`

+Remember that Node and Webpack run under `./app/frontend` and you should be at that directory to run any `npm` command.

 ## Dependencies